shagun0061/Movix_Clone/README.md

 # Movix
-Movix is  clone of hotStar .
-It is a most UI based  website using HTML SCSS & Javascript,React
+Movix is clone of hotStar.com .
+It is a most UI based  website using HTML SCSS & Javascript & React

 Team members:
 1. Shaguin Sharma